autodesk-platform-services/aps-acc.sheet.manager/README.md

 This sample demonstrates the following use cases:

 * Export sheets, version sets and uploads of ACC Sheet to excel file.
 The web application provides two options to display the ID properties either in **Raw data** and **Human readable form**.
 * View basic information of published sheets.
-View published sheet in Forge Viewer
+View published sheet in APS Viewer
 * View basic information of uploads.
 List reviewing sheets of uploads (when upload status is IN_REVIEW)
 * Modify number and title of reviewing sheets
 * Publish reviewing sheets
 * Create new sheets from source PDF
 * Delete sheets (coming soon)

-This sample is implemented based on Node.js version of [Learn Forge Tutorial](https://github.com/Autodesk-Forge/learn.forge.viewhubmodels/tree/nodejs), please refer to https://learnforge.autodesk.io/ for the details about the framework.
+This sample is implemented based on Node.js version of [Learn APS Tutorial](http://aps.autodesk.com/tutorials), please refer to the tutorial for details about the framework.

 ## Thumbnail
 ![thumbnail](/help/main.png)